esphome/esphome-docs/components/sensor/bme680_bsec.rst

 The BSEC algorithm automatically gathers data in order to calibrate the IAQ measurements.
 The IAQ Accuracy sensor will give one of the following values:

-- ``Stabilizing``: The devie has just started, and the sensor is stabilizing (this typically lasts 5 minutes)
+- ``Stabilizing``: The device has just started, and the sensor is stabilizing (this typically lasts 5 minutes)
 - ``Uncertain``: The background history of BSEC is uncertain.
 This typically means the gas sensor data was too stable for BSEC to clearly define its reference.
 - ``Calibrating``: BSEC found new calibration data and is currently calibrating.